gijsvdbeuken/IPS3-DB02-analysis-individual/README.md

 ### Features of Adobe ExtendScript

 While incorporating the standard features of JavaScript, such as variables, arrays, loops, and conditional statements, ExtendScript extends its functionality with additional features not found in typical JavaScript.
-This encompasses capabilities like file I/O, network support, and even debugging functionalities.
+This encompasses capabilities like file reading and writing, network support, and even debugging functionalities.

 ### The Dynamic Capabilities of Adobe ExtendScript